-Are you planning your first ever visit to the City by the Bay, San Francisco?
-If so, then you probably have several questions about where to stay and what to see.
-To simplify your search on lodging, dining and more, here are answers to some of your most pressing and most frequently asked questions (FAQs).
-Whether you’re traveling soon or at a later date, you’ll find this information quite practical and easy to understand.
+Are you planning your first-ever visit to the City by the Bay, San Francisco?
+If so, you probably have several questions about where to stay and what to see.
+To simplify your search for lodging, dining, and more, here are answers to some of your most pressing and frequently asked questions (FAQs).
+Whether you’re traveling soon or later, you’ll find this information reasonably practical and easy to understand.

 Congratulations!
-You are your way to one of the world’s most exciting and diverse cities – San Francisco!
+You are on your way to one of the world’s most exciting and diverse cities: San Francisco!

 How Do I Get To San Francisco From San Francisco International Airport?

-SFO offers several transportation options, including rental cars, ride shares and public transportation.
-If you don’t to visit rental car business, take a BART train into San Francisco.
+SFO offers several transportation options, including rental cars, ride shares, and public transportation.
+If you don’t want to visit a rental car business, take a BART train into San Francisco.
 A BART ride will take approximately 30 minutes to arrive in the heart of the City.
 However, due to COVID-19, BART closes daily at 9 p.m.
 You can also make arrangements for a shuttle or limousine service.

 Should I Get A Rental Car?

 That depends on your budget and transportation needs.
-If you want the freedom to visit the City, then a rental car can be practical.
+If you want the freedom to visit the city, a rental car can be a practical option.
 It’s also the safest way to get around due to current conditions.
 However, city traffic can be very challenging, especially during peak hours.
-Furthermore, in an effort to improve pedestrian safety, there are new driving restrictions in downtown San Francisco.
+Furthermore, there are new driving restrictions in downtown San Francisco to improve pedestrian safety.
 Something else to consider is how much your hotel charges for parking.

 How Easy Is It To Get Around The City With Public Transit?

-If you’re knowledgeable in reading timetables and understanding system maps, it can be very easy.
-On the other hand, if you’re not public transportation savvy, riding Muni may be difficult and time consuming.
+It can be straightforward if you’re knowledgeable in reading timetables and understanding system maps.
+On the other hand, if you’re not public transportation savvy, riding Muni may be difficult and time-consuming.
 Either way, public transportation is the most affordable way to visit the City.
-Unfortunately, at this time the famed cable cars are not running due to COVID-19.
+Unfortunately, the famed cable cars are not running due to COVID-19.

 Update:

 The cable cars are now in operation!
-You can check the Muni website for information on fares, locations and departure times.
+For information on fares, locations, and departure times, visit the Muni website.

 Can I Rent A Bike In San Francisco?